Towing your RIB – part 2

 - Some policies will only cover the car and not the trailer

 - You don’t want to have to leave your RIB behind in a lay-by when you get rescued!

 Trailers can start ‘snaking’ if the balance is incorrect.
 Frequently, this is because there’s too much weight in the back of the boat.
 It’s scary as the trailer starts pushing the back of the car around.

 If your trailer starts to sway behind the car when you start driving then there are two ways to correct it.

 Trailer snaking when driving along a flat level road:

 - take your foot off the accelerator gently

 - let the vehicle slow down gradually

 - DO NOT touch the brakes!

-Once you have the trailer under the control of the vehicle again, it is advisable to stop and ensure that the load is balanced correctly
+Once you have the trailer under control again, it is advisable to stop as soon as safe to do so and ensure that the load is balanced correctly.

 Trailer theft is a common problem We would recommend that you purchase a good quality wheel clamp and that it is ‘Sold Secure‘.
 This is an industry standard for quality security items.